coteditor/CotEditor/CONTRIBUTING.md

 Create a new issue on our [Issues page](https://github.com/coteditor/CotEditor/issues).
 You can write your feedback either in English (recommended) or in Japanese.

-### Bug reports
+### Issue reports

 Search for existing issues first.
-If you find your issue previously reported, post your case to that issue; otherwise, create a new one by filling up the "Bug report" template.
+If you find your issue previously reported, post your case to that issue; otherwise, create a new one by filling up the “Bug report” template.
 Do not hesitate to post the same phenomenon to the existing issue as long as the cases are less than 10.
 Multiple instances help a lot to find out the cause.
 In that situation, include your environment (versions of both CotEditor and macOS) in your post.

 If possible, attach screenshots/screencasts of the issue you face.
 It is also helpful to attach sample files that can reproduce the issue.